ibm-messaging/mq-container-mft/README.md

 See [here](archive/README.md) for an earlier implementation of MFT on cloud.

 ## What is new in this version
+**9.3.5.0**
+- Container image built with 9.3.5.0 CD of IBM MQ Managed File Transfer Redistributable Image.
+- Fixes issues found in internal testing and by customers.

+**9.3.4.0**
+- Container image built with 9.3.4.0 CD of IBM MQ Managed File Transfer Redistributable Image.
+- Fixes issues found in internal testing and by customers.

+**9.3.3.0**
+- Container image built with 9.3.3.0 CD of IBM MQ Managed File Transfer Redistributable Image.
+- Fixes issues found in internal testing and by customers.

 **9.3.2.0**
 - Container image built with 9.3.2.0 CD of IBM MQ Managed File Transfer Redistributable Image.
 - Fixes issues found in internal testing and by customers.